 The second guard raised his shirt to show a large bruise on his stomach, then cocked his head to the side, showing another one on his neck.

 “Choked us both,” the first guard said.
-“Me with those tassels, him with a boot on his neck.
+“Me with those tassels, Fran with a boot on his neck.
 That’s the last thing we knew.
 By the time we awoke, he was gone.”

 “He choked you,” Lightsong said, “but didn’t kill you.
-Just enough to knock you out.”
+Just enough to knock you out?”

 “That’s right, your grace,” the guard said.